chcaru/gcnet/README.md

 # Acknowledged Issues

-- TODO: Detail all outstanding issues here.
+1. Some GIFs when split into their frames produce artifacts, distortions, or are otherwise not ideal.
+This is a bug with Pillow.
+I'm open to suggestions.
+I looked at many options, and they all seemed to have their pros and cons.
+I stuck with Pillow because it seemed to be no worse than other options, and is just easy to use with Python.
+2. Using the default 840B GloVe pretrained word vectors uses around 40GB of memory.
+To circumvent this, you may consider using one of GloVe's smaller pretrained word vectors.
+Otherwise, it is possible to change how word vectors are loaded, and be more efficient.
+3. GCNet parameters are spread across files.
+These should be consolidated into a single config.
+4. Sometimes the captions are just flat out wrong.
+This is typically because of #1.
+In the table above, those GIF's frames were split cleanly, and as you can tell, their resulting captions are just incredible.
+Otherwise, see [Future Work](#future-word) for details on how I plan to improve GCNet even more.
+5. It's difficult to run a single GIF through GCNet to see what caption is produces.
+See [Standalone GCNet](#standalone-gcnet).

 ## Standalone GCNet

-- TODO: Create standalone `gcnet.py` that takes a GIF file name as input from the command line and prints out GCNet's generated caption for the GIF.
+TODO: Create standalone `gcnet.py` that takes a GIF file name as input from the command line and prints out GCNet's generated caption for the GIF.
 It will also download pretrained GCNet weights.
 This should allow people to skip all [Setup](#setup) steps.

 # Future Work

-- TODO: Describe planned future iterations and room for improvement.
+1. The most obvious improvement I can think of would be passing through the convolutional output from VGG16 (before its fully connected layers) for each frame, in addition to the currently used VGG16 output.
+This is because VGG16 was only trained with static categories, and may not have specialized in more useful indicators for the purpose of understanding contextual actions.
+2. Curate a larger, more diverse, dataset.
+[TGIF] was great for a POC, but it is incredibly small (only ~100k GIFs).
+I'm looking forward to making a website that will allow people to submit GIFs w/ captions and allow the community to vote on the quality of other's submissions.
+3. Make a website that allows users to upload / link a GIF, return GCNet's generated caption, and then vote on the generated caption's accuracy.
+This would not only be great for people to sample GCNet, it would also collect amazing data that could be used with reinforcement learning.

 # WIP